growlf/toolbox/README.md

 ## Use with Portainer

-Use the `portainer-compose.yml` file and modify to your hearts content.
+Use the `portainer-compose.yml` file and modify to your hearts content!

 ## Notes